 Recovery from a severe allergic asthma attack can take anywhere from a few hours to several days.
 It depends on the severity of the attack.
 If there was damage to the lungs, ongoing treatment may be needed.

 Allergic asthma attacks are triggered by exposure to allergens.
-The symptoms can sometimes be confused with anaphylaxis, another potentially life threatening condition.
+The symptoms can sometimes be confused with anaphylaxis, a systemic and other potentially life threatening condition.

 Anaphylaxis is a severe allergic reaction to allergens such as: